Proud to be a sex blogging super hero of 2019

 I don’t make money from this blog.
 There are no ads, paid posts, or affiliate links.
 This site is meant to be resource to share information, perspective, and philosophy.

-Unless specifically noted, I buy all the books I review myself.
+Unless specifically noted in a review, I buy all the books I review myself.
 I share sexuality book reviews so that people like me, who are untangling aspects of their sexualities or relationships, can find resources and answers.
 I also hope to help libraries develop their collections in the neighborhood of 306.7 😉

-If you want to support my work, please visit my personal growth blog Needle & Bow: www.needleandbow.com There you can scroll to the very bottom of any page and find a PayPal donate button.
+If you want to support my work, please visit my author website Needle & Bow: www.needleandbow.com There you can scroll to the very bottom of any page and find a PayPal donate button.
 Thank you!

 You may email me at email@example.com